William Okeley: Providence Island and colonization

-"The sons of Noah who went forth from the ark were Shem, Ham, and Japheth, Ham was the father of Canaan.
-These three were the sons of Noah; and from these the whole earth was peopled.
-Noah was the first tiller of the soil.
-He planted a vineyard; and he drank the wine, and became drunk, and lay uncovered in his tent.
-And Ham, the father of Canaan, saw the nakedness of his father, and told his two brother outside.
-Then Shem and Japheth took a garment, laid it upon both their shoulders, and walked backward and covered the nakedness of their father; their faces were turned away, and they did not see their father's nakedness.
-When Noah awake from his wine and knew what his youngest son had done to him, he said, "Cursed be Canaan; a lave of slaves shall he be to his brothers."

-Ham son, Canaan, is cursed for his father's sin.
-Even though, Noah did not curse Ham and chose to curse Canaan, still effects the descendants of Ham.
-"The spirit of prophecy would not curse the son that had been by God blessed along with [his brothers].
-But since the punishment of the sin would cleave to the whole descent of the son that mocked at his father's nakedness, he made the curse originate with his son."

-Slavery and Psychological Trauma
+Slavery and psychological trauma

 In the 17th century the Barbary Coast implemented a system to force captives, like Okeley, into slavery.
 After being captured, the captives were either locked below deck or put to work by the corsairs.
 These captives were beaten, lacked food and water, and lived in unsanitary conditions.
 When the captive and corsairs arrived to their respective territories, the corsairs paraded the captives through the town.
 Residents of the town, Turks, Moors, Jews and renegades cheered and taunted as the captives and corsairs walked.
 For the corsairs, they were celebrating their new booty.
 The captives were humiliated and ashamed of their new status.
 The captives were in shock from the reversal of their fortunes.